Edward Partin

-Edward Grady Partin Sr. (February 27, 1924 - March 11, 1990), was an American business agent for the Teamsters Union, and is best known for his 1964 testimony against Jimmy Hoffa, which helped Robert F. Kennedy convict Hoffa of jury tampering in 1964.
+Edward Grady Partin Sr. (February 27, 1924 - March 11, 1990), was an American business agent for the Teamsters Union, and is best known for his 1964 testimony against Jimmy Hoffa, which was the primary evidence that allowed Robert F. Kennedy to convict Hoffa of jury tampering in 1964.

-Teamster Union and mob activities
+Biography

+Partin was born in Woodville, Mississippi.
+He joined the United States Marine Corps but received a bad conduct discharge after losing his temper and striking an officer.

-Partin was the business manager of the five local IBT branches in Baton Rouge for 30 years.
+He was the business manager of the five local IBT branches in Baton Rouge for 30 years.
 In 1961, he was charged by the union with embezzlement as union money was stolen from a safe.
 Two key witnesses in the grand jury died.
 He was indicted on June 27, 1962, for 26 counts of embezzlement and falsification and released on bail.

 On August 14, 1962, Partin was sued for his role in a traffic accident injuring two passengers and killing a third.
 He was also indicted for first-degree manslaughter and leaving the scene of an accident.
 He also surrendered himself for aggravated kidnapping.

+Partin was secretary-treasurer of Local 5 in Baton Rouge.

+In June 1969 Partin was indicted by a grand jury on five counts of conspiracy and extortion, with bond set at $25,000.
+On 2 March 1972 he was found guilty of four of the charges, however later that month the verdict was set aside after his defense team filed for a mistrial or for the verdict to be set aside on the grounds that hearsay evidence had been introduced during the proceedings.
+He was eventually convicted on the third try in February 1973.

-He was finally convicted of conspiracy to obstruct justice through witness tampering and perjury in March 1979.
-Partin pled no contest to numerous other corruption charges in the union, including embezzlement, and was released in 1986.
+He was convicted of conspiracy to obstruct justice through witness tampering and perjury in March 1979.
+Partin pled no contest to numerous other corruption charges in the union, including embezzlement, and was released to a halfway house in 1986.
+Partin was paid a Teamsters salary for a period while in prison, until he was formally removed from office in 1981.